 Why not spice up your dinner with this Moroccan Chicken & Rice dish.
-I can't tell you how tasty it is, so you'll just have to try it for yourself!
+Tender chicken thighs marinaded and cooked in tumeric, coriander and cumin which brings all the flavour to the dinner table.
+I can’t tell you how tasty it is, so you’ll just have to try it for yourself!

 Okay, lets talk about this Moroccan chicken dish.
 First of all, I just have to say how much I loved it.
 It was really fantastic!

 - I used small chicken thighs with bone in but no skin.
 If you are using large chicken thighs, cook them on the stove top for about 10 minutes longer than the recipe states below.
 This may require a bit of additional stock if the pan goes dry.
 Yes, you can cook this dish with skin on.
 Just keep in mind it may add a big more of a greasy texture to the rice with the finished dish.
 Just a thought.

 - I wouldn’t skip the recommended serving at the end of the recipe!
 Really, it made the dish even that much better.
 Just a squeeze of fresh lemon juice, some fresh coriander and a bit of Greek yogurt on the side.
 Really fantastic!